Norman Schwarzkopf Jr.: Critiques of Gulf War leadership

 The quick and decisive results of the Gulf War were attributed to Schwarzkopf's leadership.
-President Bush declared, "Lesson number one from the Gulf War is the value of air power."
-Secretary of Defense Cheney said, "The air campaign was decisive."
+President Bush declared, "Lesson number one from the Gulf War is the value of air power".
+Secretary of Defense Cheney said, "The air campaign was decisive".

-Historian Rick Atkinson considered Schwarzkopf "the most theatrical American in uniform since Douglas MacArthur."
-Atkinson further contended that in his leadership during the Gulf War, Schwarzkopf conducted one of the greatest military campaigns of all time, providing the United States with its "first battlefield hero in decades."
+Historian Rick Atkinson considered Schwarzkopf "the most theatrical American in uniform since Douglas MacArthur".
+Atkinson further contended that in his leadership during the Gulf War, Schwarzkopf conducted one of the greatest military campaigns of all time, providing the United States with its "first battlefield hero in decades".
 The later accomplishments of General Tommy Franks during Operation Enduring Freedom were compared favorably with those of Schwarzkopf.
 However, in an analysis of the effects of the Gulf War, several historians, including Spencer C. Tucker, contended that Schwarzkopf's ceasefire agreement allowed Iraq to continue to fly armed helicopters, which allowed it to later conduct operations against its Shia Arab and Kurdish populations.
 Schwarzkopf later wrote it would have been a mistake to continue the offensive and capture all of Iraq, noting that the U.S. would likely have had to pay the entire cost of rebuilding the country.

-The Goldwater-Nichols Act of 1986 seems to have been responsible for unifying the chain of command in one individual, and it worked well enough to deliver a triumphant Air Force campaign and to defeat the enemy within 100 hours of Army involvement.

-Michael R. Gordon and Bernard E. Trainor wrote in their 1995 book The Generals’ War: "Behind-the-scenes sniping continued, for the confrontation between the Army field commanders and the Air Force was not so much about the performance of airpower as the Army’s inability to control it..
+Michael R. Gordon and Bernard E. Trainor wrote in their 1995 book The Generals' War: "Behind-the-scenes sniping continued, for the confrontation between the Army field commanders and the Air Force was not so much about the performance of airpower as the Army's inability to control it.
 As the Air Force saw it, the Gulf War was a model for future conflicts.
-But neither the Army nor the Marines wanted to go to war that way again."
+But neither the Army nor the Marines wanted to go to war that way again".